1. FC Saarbrücken: History

+The club began its existence as the football department of Turnverein Malstatt formed in 1903.
+That department split off in 1907 to form the independent football club FV Malstatt-Burbach and on 1 April 1909 was renamed FV Saarbrücken.

-The club became part of the tier-one Kreisliga Saar in 1919, where it played with moderate success, a second place in the league's last season, 1922–23 being its best result.
-From 1923, the club played in the Bezirksliga Rhein-Saar – Saar division, winning the title there in 1927–28 but missed out on qualification to the new Gauliga in 1933.
+The club became part of the tier-one Kreisliga Saar in 1919 where it played with moderate success.
+A second-place finish in the league's last season in 1922–23 was their best result.
+From 1923, the club played in the Bezirksliga Rhein-Saar – Saar division, winning the title in 1927–28 but later missing out on qualification to the new national first division Gauliga in 1933.

 Nazi era (1933–1945)

-The team made its way to first division play in 1935 in the Gauliga Südwest, one of sixteen regional divisions established in the re-organization of German football in the Nazi era.
+The team did make its way to first division play in 1935 in the Gauliga Südwest, one of sixteen regional divisions established in the re-organization of German football in the Nazi era.
 A league shuffle saw them in the Gauliga Südwest-Saarpfalz in 1940 and they won the division the next year.
-In 1943 they again won their division – now called the Gauliga Westmark – and advanced through the playoff rounds to the national final where they were defeated 0–3 by Dresdner SC.
-The next year they only made it as far as the quarterfinals where they were put out by 1.
+In 1943, they again won their division – now called the Gauliga Westmark – and advanced through the playoff rounds to the national final where they were defeated 0–3 by Dresdner SC.
+The next year, they only made it as far as the quarterfinals where they were put out by 1.
 FC Nürnberg.
-During the last years of World War II from 1943 to 1945, the club had played as a combined wartime side (Kriegsspielgemeinschaft Saarbrücken) with SC Altenkessel.
+During the latter years of World War II from 1943 to 1945, the club played as part of the combined wartime side Kriegsspielgemeinschaft Saarbrücken with SC Altenkessel.